BardicDefense/purple-hack/README.md

 Weapons are divided into three basic damage categories: small, medium, and large.

-- **Small** weapons deal 1d4 damage, are one-handed, and include knives, daggers, and small handaxes.
+- **Small** weapons deal 1d4 damage (plus the user's Str modifier), are one-handed, and include knives, daggers, and small handaxes.
 Can be dual-wielded for +1 to hit (doesn't grant additional attacks).
-Average cost: 12d..
+Average cost: 12d.
-- **Medium** weapons deal 1d6+1 damage, are one-handed, and include most swords, spears, maces, flails, and battle axes.
+- **Medium** weapons deal 1d6+1 damage (plus the user's Str modifier), are one-handed, and include most swords, spears, maces, flails, and battle axes.
 Can be wielded two-handed, which adds +1 damage.
-Average cost: 20d..
+Average cost: 20d.
-- **Large** weapons deal 1d8+3 damage, are two-handed, and include polearms and pikes, as well as large swords, spears, axes, and maces.
+- **Large** weapons deal 1d8+3 damage (plus the user's Str modifier), are two-handed, and include polearms and pikes, as well as large swords, spears, axes, and maces.
 A minimum Str of 9 is required to wield large weapons.
-Average cost: 75d..
+Average cost: 75d.

 _Note: You can get a weapon "silvered" for 3x its base cost._